shajra/nix-project/README.md

 -   [Nix End-user Guide](doc/nix-usage-flakes.md)
 -   [Introduction to the Nix Programming Language](doc/nix-language.md)

-If you already know Nix basics, then these documents will help you get started using Nix-project:
+If you already know Nix basics, then these documents will help you get started with a Nix-based project:

 -   [Flakes Basic Development Guide](doc/project-developing-basics.md)
 -   [Flake Module (with `flake-parts`) Development Guide](doc/project-developing-modules.md)